Educational and Other Opportunities for Faculty, Staff, and Students

 TBD - Expanding the Foundation: Developing and Sharing Your Training with Others.

 If you have any question about the workshop, please contact Dr. Mohammad Moin Uddin at email@example.com.

 The Office of Equity and Inclusion invites you to partner with us in becoming a Diversity Champion at East Tennessee State University.
 Your commitment emphasizes your willingness to guide, promote, and collaborate with others on campus and in the community on matters of diversity, equity, and inclusion.
 To become a Diversity Champion please complete the Diversity Champion Questionnaire and return to Kim Maturo or mail to the Office of Equity and Diversity at PO Box 70705, Johnson City, TN 37614.

-Spring 2021 Lunch and Learn Sessions
+Summer 2021 Lunch and Learn Sessions

 Recordings of Past Lunch and Learn Sessions

-Implicit Biases Keith Johnson, Vice President for Equity and Inclusion No recording available.
-Sense of Belonging & Mattering Adrianna Guram, Associate Director for Residence Life; Leah Tilson, Area Coordinator No recording available.
+Implicit Biases Dr. Keith Johnson, Vice President for Equity and Inclusion No recording available.
+Sense of Belonging & Mattering Ms. Adrianna Guram, Associate Director for Residence Life; Leah Tilson, Area Coordinator No recording available.
 Inclusive Language: Why It Matters?
 How it Works?
-Felipe Fiuza, Director of The Language and Culture Resource Center Click here for recording.
-Trauma-Informed Teaching and Learning: Resilience and Retention Phyllis Thompson, Director of Women's Studies Click here for recording - part 1.
+Dr. Felipe Fiuza, Director of The Language and Culture Resource Center Click here for recording.
+Trauma-Informed Teaching and Learning: Resilience and Retention Dr. Phyllis Thompson, Director of Women's Studies Click here for recording - part 1.

 Click here for recording - part 2.